Sherlock-Blue/KMPBLE/README.md

 ### Test
 #### Testing Philosophy
-The testing philosophy for this project can be stated as follows: Untested code doesn't work.
+The testing philosophy for this project can be stated as follows:<br>
+<center>Untested code doesn't work.</center><br>
-So this library will always have 100% unit test code coverage.
-That said, there currently is no way to obtain code coverage for iOS tests.
+This library will always have 100% unit test code coverage.
+That said, there currently is no way to obtain code coverage for iOS tests.<br><br>
+<center>Belt With Suspenders.</center><br>

-This project implements tests at the interface level and at the coding level (i.e. implementation testing).
-Implementation tests are unpopular, but the tests need to prove that the code not only works, but works as designed.
-Or, in other words, in addition to proving that the code produces the correct result, the tests need to demonstrate that the code isn't producing the correct result by accident.<br>
+This project implements tests at the implementation level.
+So, in addition to proving that the code produces the correct result, the tests need to demonstrate that the code isn't producing the correct result by accident.<br>

 #### Testing With Code Coverage